 Strategy #1: Choose and Leverage the Most Appropriate Social Network

 The type of social network you use can literally make the difference between success and failure on social media.
 Because the last thing you want is for people to see your brand as incapable or negative.
 You want your social media progress to be in sync with the efforts you’re putting in.
 Being active on the wrong social network will drain your energy with poor results.

+Unlike in SEO wherein you can simply focus on Google, when it comes to social media marketing, it is very different.
 There are many social media platforms out there that you can work with to reach out to your target audience.
 Your goal should be to test out each of these platforms to find out which goes with your brand’s overall objectives.
 What do you want to achieve with your social media branding efforts?
 And how do you want your social media activity to impact your bottom line?